doomsdayhotel/bigd-hw4-group7/README.md

 ---

-## Part 1: a) Spark on Dataproc
+## Part 1: Spark on Dataproc

-Note: This part of the assignment goes with the lecture on Spark we just did on Monday 02/27.
-Do not start part b) yet.
-Part b) deals with Parquet and won't really make sense until the lecture on column-oriented storage on 03/06.
+Note: This part of the assignment goes with the lecture on Spark.

 In this assignment, we will be using Spark to analyze data on the Dataproc Cluster.
 For this assignment, you will be filling out the [lab_3_starter_code.py](./part_1_spark/lab_3_starter_code.py) in the `part_1_spark` folder and [Report.md](/Report.md) file found in the root of this repository.